Find out about getting tested, the different tests used in New Zealand, and where you can be tested.

-Generally, everyone can get tested for free — you do not need to be a New Zealand citizen or resident, and you will not have to pay for care if you test positive.
+Generally, everyone can get a COVID-19 test for free — you do not need to be a New Zealand citizen or resident, and you will not have to pay for care if you test positive.

 You may need to pay for a test if it’s to enter another country or for surveillance testing by the business sector, which is outside the mandatory requirements.

 A COVID-19 test is free if it is part of the public health response.
 This includes if you:

 · are a Household Contact

 · are a critical worker and need a test to go to work

 · are part of the healthcare and emergency service workforce

 · require a test for domestic travel or to attend court